rkique/taboo/README.md

 # T@b00

-A real-time multiplayer word-guessing game inspired by Taboo.
-This is more party-gamesque than we'd typically like, but has more potential for liftoff.
+A real-time multiplayer word-guessing game inspired by Taboo and Blather Round.

+This is more party-gamesque than I'd typically like.
+But lots of interesting problems.
+Made for LING0130: Linguistic Principles Behind Word Games and Puzzles.

 <img src="taboo_original.jpg" width="300">

 ## Gameplay